kaby76/swigged.llvm/README.md

 LLVMSharp is the "semi-official" C# LLVM bindings library from Microsoft.
 While it is a NET Core API, it appears it cannot be used with NET Framework applications--at least I have had no luck in doing so.
-The bindings are generated from in program contained within the project, .
+The bindings are generated from program contained within the project.
+I have had no luck in getting through a simple example using the ORC code generator.
+(Fortunately, I provide functioning examples in the swigged-llvm project!)

 ##### LLVM.NET (https://github.com/NETMF/Llvm.NET http://netmf.github.io/Llvm.NET/html/47ec5af0-5c1c-443e-b2b3-158a100dc594.htm )